Cheap sort-of-Beer in Japan | Happoshu, Daisan-no Beer and Shin-janru

 "In my country?
 In Japan?".
 It was not long before I realized that beer is expensive in Japan, as I rushed to buy some beer and compare prices.
 I was shocked.
-Yes, Japanese beer is quite expensive in Japan because of high tax.
-However, Japanese brewers have made great efforts to reduce taxation and have developed cheaper brews called Daisan-no Beer 第三のビール or Shin-janru 新ジャンル (= sparkling liquor) and Happoushu 発泡酒 (=low-malt beer).
+Yes, Japanese beer is quite expensive in Japan because of the high tax.
+However, Japanese brewers have made great efforts to reduce taxation and have developed cheaper brews called Happoushu 発泡酒 (=low-malt beer), and Daisan-no Beer 第三のビール or Shin-janru 新ジャンル (= sparkling liquor).

-Daisan-no Beer and Happoushu are not legally classified as a beer and the taxation is lower than that of a regular beer.
+Daisan-no Beer and Happoushu are not legally classified as a beer, and the taxation is lower than that of a regular beer.
 The price of a canned beer (350ml) in Japan is somewhere around 220 Yen on average.
-The price of a can of Daisan-no Beer or Happoushu are between 125 Yen and 160 Yen.
+The price of a can of Daisan-no Beer or Happoushu is between 110 Yen and 160 Yen.
 Affordable aren't they?

 There might be a difference in taste between ordinary Japanese beer and Daisano Beer or Happoushu.
-However, you won’t really care the difference when you drink those sort-of-beer in the middle of hot summer in Tokyo - any kind of beer turns taste nice and the phenomenon is called the magic of muggy summer in Tokyo.
+However, you won’t really care the difference when you drink that sort-of-beer in the middle of the hot summer in Tokyo - any kind of beer turns to taste nice, and the phenomenon is called the magic of muggy summer in Tokyo.

-Actually, the quality of Daisan-no Beer or Hapoushu has been improving so remarkably that you might hardly say which is regular beer and which is sort-of-beer anymore.
+Actually, the quality of Daisan-no Beer and Hapoushu have been remarkably upgraded, and you might hardly say which is regular beer and which is sort-of-beer anymore.
 Sort-of-beer is usually not served at restaurants or bars.
-Instead, you can buy various brands of them at any liquor shops or convenience stores/super markets handling liquors.
+Instead, you can buy various brands of them at any liquor shops or convenience stores/supermarkets handling liquors.